sshuman95/newsite/README.md

 ### Concurrently

 This is a package that executes parallel processes, such as running the server and the ui dev server at the same time.

+## Deployment

+When pushed to Heroku's repository, it will execute `npm run start` on the **ROOT LEVEL** `package.json`.

+Heroku has a special script that it looks for called `heroku-postbuild`.
+This script will execute after the initial configuration, and is what will build the UI to be served by express.